foobarflies/pianette/README.md

   cmd.onecmd("console.play ✕")
 ```

-This function can be called with `game.my-function optional-parameter`  or `fame.my_function optional-parameter` (we prefer and encourage the first version using hyphens).
+This function can be called with `game.my-function optional-parameter`  or `game.my_function optional-parameter` (_we prefer and encourage the first version using hyphens_).

 The config files (`.ini`) must define a couple of compulsory keys :